Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/GettingStarted.md

 | --- |
 | <img src="images/BoldOutline.png" width="490">  |

-To simplifi the learning process, one material is set to the character in this chapter, though, in real animation/game production scenes, much more detailed  settings to various materials are indispensable.
+To simplify the learning process, one material is set to the character in this chapter, though, in real animation/game production scenes, much more detailed  settings to various materials are indispensable.
 Sometimes, outlines in the characters' eyes shouldn't appear, highlight should be necessary on the characters' hair, Angel Ring would be much better, etc.

 ## Options to make the shading more impressive